TheSethRose/Copilot-Kit/README.md

 # Optional: Copy prompts to VS Code User Data folder
 cp GitHub-Copilot-Instructions-Template/.github/prompts/* ~/Library/Application\ Support/Code\ -\ Insiders/User/prompts/
 ```

+### Using as a Template

+You can also use this repository as a GitHub template:

+1. Click "Use this template" on the GitHub repository page
+2. Create a new repository from the template
+3. Clone your new repository
+4. Copy the `.github` folder to your existing projects as needed

 ## Quick Start